-At The Epiphany School, Miss R. Burnett (Year 4 Class Teacher) is the school's E-Safety Champion.
+At The Epiphany School, Rs S Compton (Year 4 Class Teacher) is the school's E-Safety Champion.
 If you have any questions regarding Online Safety make sure you find her within school.

 This year in the UK, Safer Internet Day explores reliability online.
 The internet has an amazing range of information and opportunities online, but how do we separate fact from fiction?

 Please take the time to have a look at the websites and images below which will explain the risks children face when using the Internet and what you can do to help keep your child safe.

 Kids will be spending more time online during lockdown, the NSPCC provides tips and advice to keep children safe online during lockdown and beyond.

 Oscar’s Adventures in the Online World has been created to help you understand what it takes to stay safe in the online world.
 It can be used as a story book at home.
 All you need is a hint of adventure to open up endless hours of wonder and excitement, while learning how to make safer decisions when using the internet.
 Help Oscar make the right decisions so he can avoid dangers on his journey through the online world.